Combinatorial structures of the space of gradient vector fields on compact surfaces: Introduction

+Using the hierarchical structure, we can describe the possible generic time evolution of gradient vector fields on a compact surface with or without restriction conditions.

-The present paper consists of seven sections.
+The present paper consists of seven sections and Appendix.
 In the next section, as preliminaries, we introduce fundamental concepts.
-In \S 3, we study the combinatorial structure of the space of gradient flows under the non-existence of creations and annihilations of singular points and boundary components.
-In \S 4, the abstract cell complex structure and filtration of the space of gradient flows are described.
-In \S 5, we demonstrate the non-contractibility of a connected component of the space of gradient flows.
-In \S 6, we describe the combinatorial structure of the space of Morse-Smale-like flows.
-In the final section, we state a future work and an open question.
+In \S 3, the invariance of sums of indices of isolated singular points under small perturbations and the existence of ``good'' \nbds of the multi-saddle connection diagram are described (Proposition~\ref{lem:no_merge_msc}).
+In \S 4, we study the combinatorial structure of the space of gradient vector fields under the non-existence of creations and annihilations of singular points and boundary components (Theorem~\ref{prop:codimension}).
+In \S 5, the abstract cell complex structure and filtration of the space of gradient vector fields are described (Theorem~\ref{main:02} and Theorem~\ref{main:02-}).
+In \S 6, we demonstrate the non-contractibility of a connected component of the space of gradient vector fields (Theorem~\ref{lem:007} and Theorem~\ref{re_prop:5.3}).
+In \S 7, we describe the combinatorial structure of the space of Morse-Smale-like flows (Theorem~\ref{prop:codimension_ms} and Theorem~\ref{main:03}).
+The final section states a future work and an open question.